 - Completely setup with no assembly required.
 Ready to play the moment you open the case!

 - Handcrafted with solid maple and spruce tonewoods, 100% genuine ebony fittings, and oil finish.
 Outfit includes everything you need: oblong case, genuine Brazilwood bow, rosin, and strings.
+Case color may vary.